Meet Our Leadership Team and Staff

 {she, her, hers}

-Joining the Crohn’s & Colitis Foundation fulfilled Laura’s career aspirations and her personal desire to make a difference.
-As the Executive Vice President, Education, Support, & Advocacy, Ms. Wingate oversees patient and professional education, state and federal advocacy, and support programming for the Foundation.
-Laura is a graduate of the University of Rochester, School of Arts & Sciences, and is working on a certificate in Strategy from Harvard Business School Online.
-Laura also serves on the American Board of Internal Medicine Gastroenterology Specialty Board and Pace University Design Thinking Advisory Board.
+Joining the Crohn’s & Colitis Foundation fulfilled Laura’s career aspirations and desire to make a difference for people with chronic illness.
+As the Chief Education, Support, & Advocacy Officer, Laura oversees patient and professional education, state and federal advocacy, and support programming for the Foundation.
+She is a graduate of the University of Rochester, School of Arts & Sciences, and holds certificates in Leadership & Management, Entrepreneurship & Innovation, and Strategy from Harvard Business School Online.
+She also earned a Reducing Racial Disparity in Health Care certificate from Harvard Online.